kengz/openai_lab/source/includes/_ANALYSIS.md

 1. `fitness_score`: the final evaluation metric the Lab uses to select a fit agent (an agent with the fit parameter set for that class of Agent).
 The design and purpose of it is more involved - see [metrics](#metrics) for more.

-2. `mean_rewards_stats_mean`: the statistical mean of all the `mean_rewards` over all the sessions of a trial.
-Measures the average solution potential of a trial.
+2. `mean_rewards_stats_max`: the max of all the `mean_rewards` over all the sessions of a trial.
+Measures the max solution power of a trial.

 3. `max_total_rewards_stats_mean`: the statistical mean of all the `max_total_rewards` over all the sessions of a trial.
 Measures the agent's average peak performance.

-4. `epi_stats_mean`: the statistical mean of the termination episode of a session.
-The lower the better, as it would imply that the agent solves the environment faster on average.
+4. `epi_stats_min`: the min of the termination episode of a session, i.e. the fastest solved session of a trial.
+The lower the better, as it would imply that the agent can solve the environment faster.

 ### The hue metrics

 Each data point represents a trial, with the data averaged over its sessions.
 The points are colored (see legend) with the hue:

-- `solved_ratio_of_sessions`: how many sessions are solved out of the total sessions in a trial.
-0 means none, 1 means all.
+- `solved_ratio_of_sessions`: how many sessions are solved out of the total sessions in a trial, 0 means none, 1 means all.

 The granularity of the `solved_ratio_of_sessions` depends on the number of sessions ran per trial.
 From experience, we settle on 5 sessions per trial as it's the best tradeoff between granularity and computation time.